kphannan/OpenLCB/prototypes/pc-ethernet/README.txt

+(From an email by Mike Johnson July 9, 2011)

+I added my Ethernet software to the prototypes directory.
+It uses CAN mti's for the Ethernet mti's.

+Olcbsvr - the TCP hub and nodeid server.
+This allows up to 16 Ethernet connections and allocates a nodenumber to each connection, which the connection can ignore.
+No loop detection.

+ComGateway - a serial connection to a CAN segment, since there is no loop detection opening 2 of them to the same segments is not a good idea.
+Connection to different CAN segments should be OK.
+It filters out InitComplete and VerifiedNodeID packets, but nothing else.

+Config - the start of a configuration program, so far it just reads the XML from space FF.

+LenzSvr - A WiThrottle server to Xpressnet over OpenLCB.
+Allows an ipod touch to be used as a throttle.

 (From an email by Mike Johnson July 16, 2011)

 The key part is the Ethernet server/hub.
 This uses Apple bonjour to